 - How does the year-end client-coverage cadence layer over the standard quarter-end pattern?

 - The year-end client-coverage cadence overlays a year-end-specific extension onto the standard quarter-end pattern that adds structural requirements.
 First, the year-end IR-host dinner cadence concentrates institutional-investor and sell-side coverage convergence into a tighter calendar window — typically the 6-to-8 weeks between the third-quarter-earnings-call cycle in late October-early November and the year-end-budget-and-Treasury cycle in early-mid December — requiring the operator to absorb materially higher dispatch volume on the same multi-vehicle stack basis across the same multi-city footprint.
 Second, the year-end Treasury cadence layers in the corporate-issuer's debt-syndicate and credit-line-renewal meetings with the bank-syndicate cohort on the principal-tier basis, where the CFO-and-Treasury meeting cadence with the Citi, JPMorgan, Bank of America, Morgan Stanley, and Goldman Sachs syndicate runs concentrated through November-early-December and the ground-transport dispatch has to absorb the bank-syndicate-meeting all-hands cadence.
 Third, the year-end IR-and-sell-side coverage convergence layers in the buy-side conference cadence at the major sell-side conferences (Goldman Sachs Industrials, Morgan Stanley TMT, JPMorgan Healthcare, Bank of America Consumer, Citi Global Industrials), each of which concentrates 200-to-500 issuer-and-buy-side meetings into a 2-to-3-day Manhattan-anchored window.
-The combination of year-end IR-host dinner cadence, year-end Treasury cadence, and year-end sell-side conference convergence makes November and early December the structural peak window for quarter-end ground-transport dispatch volume, and the resident-fleet operators with deep multi-vehicle dispatch capacity hold the structural advantage on the peak-window supply.
+The combination of year-end IR-host dinner cadence, year-end Treasury cadence, and year-end sell-side conference convergence makes November and early December the structural peak window for quarter-end ground-transport dispatch volume, and the flat surge-free black-car operators with deep multi-vehicle dispatch capacity hold the structural advantage on the peak-window supply — flat pricing removes the surge exposure exactly when demand spikes.

 - How should a corporate-issuer finance and IR program structure quarter-end ground-transport procurement?